 But what does training for sales look like?

 It begins the same way it does for all support, ensuring agents are able to assist your customers and resolve their challenges.
 Agents will need to understand your customer, empathize with them, be able to communicate clearly with them, learn your products and services in and out and sometimes be able to think on their feet.
 Additional training involves practicing techniques for asking key questions to uncover customer insights, subtly turning conversations toward your offers and using closing phrases to drive sales, sign-ups or consultation bookings with an inside sales team.

 Make Support Part of Your Strategy

 Having a customer-centric business is one of the best ways to not only maintain current revenue but also increase it.
 When used effectively, customer support centers can both deliver strategic value and improve the bottom line.
-That’s why it’s important for businesses to think carefully about how customer support centers function and how they can be improved.
 Investing time and resources in this key area can mean increased profits for years to come.

 Is It Actually Possible to Turn Your Support Center into a Profit Center?

 Long answer, every company is a little different, requiring unique support approaches.
 Using support to keep customers happy, gain insights and improve your offering is possible for any technology company.
 Driving direct revenue through support is also possible for many technologies companies but may look different from case to case — often depending on product and sales cycle.
 At GlowTouch Technologies, we’ve assisted companies in turning their support operations from cost centers into profit centers; generally our clients see roughly 250 percent ROI on average, but cases can range anywhere from roughly 100 to about 500 percent ROI.
 If you’re curious to see what kind of ROI we can provide you, give us a call at +1 502 410 1732.